Environmental Assessment

 Eventually, the customer may throw the watch away, and it will join the millions of tons of e-waste landfilled annually.
 In this case, the LCA may target any quantifiable improvements per wristwatch.
 This type of focus quantifies the wristwatch as the functional unit of the LCA.
 This term refers to the smallest indivisible unit considered in the study.

-Modern analysts categorize an LCA timeframe into broad phases.
+Modern analysts categorize a life cycle into broad phases or timeframes.
 While the phase boundaries can vary between auditors, each undoubtedly offers an opportunity for critique – and often, improvement.

 Resources are raw materials that come from natural deposits around the globe.
 Extraction techniques include digging, blasting, pumping, etc. Sometimes, post-extraction processes like smelting or filtering get included here.